We first heard rumors about the Savan from some of our Russian friends in Petropavlovsk, who had heard it was loaded with big trout.

 The fishing days on the Savan are long and packed full with beautiful scenery, wildlife, and aggressive takes from some of the heaviest rainbows in the Russian Far East.

-ALL KAMCHATKA PROGRAMS employ a guide rotation system, so each group of two anglers spends 3 days with each guide.
-Staff consists of Dima, the head guide and another jet boat experienced Russian guide.
-Our head guide is a very talented professional, with years of Russian camp management experience.
-Dima has significant on-water talents, as well as being an enthusiastic representative of Kamchatka.
+All Kamchatka programs employ a guide rotation system, so each group of two anglers spends two days with each guide.
+Staff consists of one Western head guide and two Russian guides.
+Our head guides are talented professionals with years of Russian and/or other international camp management experience.
+They are selected not just for their significant on-water talents, but as curious, enthusiastic representatives of Kamchatka.

 Our Russian guides come from varied backgrounds, usually associated with biology, wildlife management, hunting, trapping or commercial fishing.
-Fly fishing being a relatively new sport to Russia, our guides come equipped with varying levels of pure fly fishing knowledge.
+Flyfishing being a relatively new sport to Russia, our guides come equipped with varying levels of pure flyfishing knowledge.
 Some are exceptional, having been with us for 10 or more years.
-Others have been brought on board for their skills as woodsmen and watermen, whose technical abilities are still evolving, but who are in rhythm with the lives and habitat of rainbow trout.
+Others have been brought on board for their skills as woodsmen and watermen, whose technical abilities are still evolving, but who are in rhythm with the lives and habitat of rainbows.

 Every staff member works to see the smile on your face when you hook up.

-There are 3 fishing methods used throughout the Sedanka River drainage:
+There are 3 fishing methods used throughout the Savan River drainage:

 Salmon smolt and other juvenile fish make up a significant portion of Kamchatka trout and chars' diets.
 Clousers, woolly buggers, string leeches, baitfish and sculpin patterns all work very well on the Savan throughout the season.
 Small fish elicit a chase response from their predators, so often it is best to give the fly a little movement as it swings through the water column.
 And like with the mouse, it's best to learn to identify likely structure in the river (tree roots, riffle-pools, rocks, undercut banks, etc.) that offer rest areas for the fish adjacent to heavier currents where they can surprise-attack their food.